oracle/pgql-lang/pages/pgql-1.3-spec.md

 ### FLOOR

-The floor function returns the largest integer value that is smaller than or equal to the given argument.
+The `FLOOR` function returns the largest integer value that is smaller than or equal to the given argument.
-The function returns the same datatype as the numeric datatype of the argument.
+The output value will have the same data type as the input value.

 The syntax is: